How to fight back against telemarketers and robocalls – and possibly profit

-ST. LOUIS (KTVI) – They are the phone calls and texts we love to hate.
+ST. LOUIS, Mo.
+(KTVI) – They are the phone calls and texts we love to hate.

 “Phone rings and you’re like, ‘Oh man, who is it?’
 It’s unknown?
 Oh, great!” said Armando Fierro, who has been the victim of robocalls.